ucd-dare/CarDreamer/README.md

 ## :blossom: The Power of Intention Sharing

+> [!TIP]
-*Human drivers use turn signals to inform their intentions of turning left or right.
-Autonomous vehicles can do the same!* Our experiment have demonstrated that through sharing intention, the policy learning is much easier!
+> **Human drivers use turn signals to inform their intentions** of turning left or right. **Autonomous vehicles can do the same!**

+Let's see how CarDreamer agents communicate and leverage intentions.
+Our experiment have demonstrated that through sharing intention, the policy learning is much easier!
 Specifically, a policy without knowing other agents' intentions can be conservative in our crossroad tasks; while intention sharing allows the agents to find the proper timing to cut in the traffic flow.

 <table style="margin-left: auto; margin-right: auto;">
   <tr>